scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 ============

 Training deep machine learning models takes a long time.
-For example, training a popular image classification model to reasonable accuracy takes "around 17 hours" on Google server. [#]_ Another example includes training an NLP model for 10 days on 8 high-end GPUs :cite:`radford2018improving`. [#]_ And the time to train models is growing – the number of floating point operations (FLOPs) doubles every 3.4 months. [#]_
+For example, training a popular image classification model :cite:`recht2019imagenet` to reasonable accuracy takes "around 17 hours" on Google server. [#]_ Another example includes training an NLP model for 10 days on 8 high-end GPUs :cite:`radford2018improving`. [#]_ And the number of floating point operations (FLOPs) required for "the largest AI training runs" doubles every 3.4 months. [#]_

+.. [#] Specifically, a ResNet-50 model on the ImageNet database using a Google Tensor Proceesing Unit (TPU) (`github.com/tensorflow/tpu/.../resnet/README.md`_).

+.. [#] See OpenAI's blog post "`Improving Language Understanding with Unsupervised Learning`_."

+.. [#] See OpenAI's blog post "`AI and Compute`_."

 Model training is fundamentally an optimization problem: it tries to find a model :math:`\bm{\widehat{w}}` that minimizes a loss function :math:`F`:

 ..
 The number of FLOPs is proportional the number
 .. of `gradient computations` (aka "epochs") and determines the budget of a
-.. particular training run. [#]_
+.. particular training run. (deleted footnote)

 .. math::